avj2352/ds-algo-2020/aws-certification/aws-ccp-02.md

 - Client certificates are not a valid authentication method
 - :exclamation: Amazon KMS is used for managing encrypted keys and not for authentication
 - AES 256, is an encryption algorithm, not an authentication method.

+### Question 08

+_Which of the following types are valid Reserved Instances ?
+(Choose two)_

+- Convertible RI :white_check_mark:
+- Discounted RI :x:
+- Scheduled RI :white_check_mark:
+- Long-term RI :x:
+- Special RI :x:

+#### Explanation

+Reserved Instances are of 3 types

+- Standard RI - most significant discount (upto 75% off on-demand instances)
+- Convertible RI - 54% discount and the abililty to change the attributes
+- Scheduled RI - Available to launch within the window timeframe you reserve

+### Question 09

+_How do you reduce latency between End-users & application / content ?_

+- Deploy Applications in multiple AZs ? :x:
+- Deploy Applications in regions closest to end users :white_check_mark:
+- Use Amazon CloudFront to cache content closest to end users :white_check_mark:
+- Use S3 acceleration to improve application performance :x:
+- User Larger EC2 instance types :x:

+#### Explanation

+- Deploying to multiple AZs may create resiliency but will not improve latency as AZs are close to each other
+- S3 Transfer Acceleration is used to improve upload speeds to S3 server & does not affect application performance